TIP ONE: WRITE YOUR OWN

 Just lazy, old-fashioned writing.
 AVOID.

 PS: Don’t pay lots!
 It doesn’t ensure quality by any means!
 Watch out for hidden ‘extras’.
-For example (in 2013 so may have changed):
+For example (a while ago so may have got more):

 My script against well-known publishers and writers:

-cost to buy each printed script = £6+ Mine = £0
+cost to buy each printed script = £6 minimum Mine = £0

 cost for each performance = £35 to £96 Mine = £25